tcyrus/wallpapper/README.md

 - `fileName` - name of picture file name.
 - `isPrimary` - information about image which is primary image (it will be visible after creating `heic` file).
 Only one of the file can be primary.
-- `isForLight` - if `true` picture will be displayed when user chose "Light (static)" wallpaper
+- `isForLight` - if `true` picture will be displayed when user chooses "Light (static)" wallpaper
-- `isForDark` - if `true` picture will be displayed when user chose "Dark (static)" wallpaper
+- `isForDark` - if `true` picture will be displayed when user chooses "Dark (static)" wallpaper
-- `altitude` - is the angle between the Sun and the observer's local horizon.
+- `altitude` - the angle between the Sun and the observer's local horizon.
-- `azimuth` - that is the angle of the Sun around the horizon.
+- `azimuth` - the angle of the Sun around the horizon.

-To calculate proper altitude and azimuth you can use that page: [https://keisan.casio.com/exec/system/1224682277](https://keisan.casio.com/exec/system/1224682277).
-You have to put place where you take a photo and the date.
-Then system generate for you altitude and azimuth of the Sun during whole day.
+To calculate proper altitude and azimuth you can use [this page](https://keisan.casio.com/exec/system/1224682277).
+You have to put place where you took the photo and the date.
+Then the page can calculate the altitude and azimuth of the Sun during whole day.

 ### Time

-For wallpaper which based on OS time `json` file have to have structure like on below snippet.
+For wallpapers based on OS time, your `json` file has to be structured like the snippet below.

 ```json
 [